Sriya613/visual_anagrams/README.md

 Patch flip transformations divide the image into fixed-size patches and apply independent **horizontal or vertical flips within each patch**, introducing strong local variation while preserving global invertibility.
+The number of patches can vary but must be a multiple of 8.

 <p align="center">
   <img src="figures/Output Images/Horizontal Patch Flipping.png" width="800"/>